 memory_file

-with -E
+with -F

-as a
+as a command line parameter

 Note that it is possible to issue a command to check out files from source control: